How Cooking Methods Affect Your Health

 Additionally, when foods such as nuts, fruits and vegetables are eaten raw, they retain their natural enzymes and nutrients, offering a healthful alternative to cooked food.
 Incorporating a diet rich in antioxidants can also help mitigate the harmful effects of consuming foods cooked at high temperatures.

 In addition to choosing the right cooking methods, the type of oil used for cooking is also crucial for our health.
 Oils high in polyunsaturated fatty acids (PUFAs), such as canola, safflower, and soybean oil, are generally less healthy, especially when heated.
 These oils are chemically unstable and prone to degradation, oxidation and rancidity during storage, cooking and within the body.
-Instead, opting for oils high in monounsaturated and saturated fats, such as olive oil and
+Instead, opting for oils high in monounsaturated and saturated fats, such as olive oil and coconut oil, are a better choice for cooking.
+Among these options, MCT oil, a type of liquid coconut oil, stands out as an excellent choice for cooking, as it is highly stable at high temperatures and has been linked to various health benefits.

 When it comes to our health, knowledge is power, and the way we cook our food matters more than we may realize.
 By understanding how different cooking methods influence the nutritional content of our food, we can make informed choices in the kitchen that support our well-being.
 Choosing healthier cooking methods, such as steaming, boiling, or sous vide, and incorporating more raw foods into our diet as well as using the right oils, such as MCT oil, can help minimize our exposure to harmful compounds in cooked food and promote optimal health in the long run.